numpy/numpy/doc/source/user/c-info.python-as-glue.rst

 Pyfort
 ------

-PyFort is a nice tool for wrapping Fortran and Fortran-like C-code into Python with support for Numeric arrays.
+Pyfort is a nice tool for wrapping Fortran and Fortran-like C-code into Python with support for Numeric arrays.
 It was written by Paul Dubois, a distinguished computer scientist and the very first maintainer of Numeric (now retired).
 It is worth mentioning in the